 Stuck In Your Vehicle During A Snowstorm?
 13 Things You Need To Do To Survive!

-During a snowstorm, it is possible that you will be in the ditch or stuck on the road.
+During a snowstorm, it is possible that you will be in a ditch or stuck on the road.
 You might hit an icy patch and slide into the ditch.
 You might hit a drift in the road and become stuck.
 You might have had some confidence you could make it home, but the snow is too high and you are stranded on the road.

 You could be leaving work and hear that the roads will be closed at 5:00 p.m.
-The snow is piling up and you are already hearing the roads are bad.
+The snow is piling up, and you are already hearing that the roads are bad.
 The wind started blowing and the snow is sticking to the roads now.
 The roads are slick and snow plows are trying to keep up, but the snow is coming down too fast.
 The road departments are going to pull the plows off the road pretty soon.

 You decide to try to get home.
 You have surely driven in worse weather before.
 You know you need to go slow and watch out for the other drivers.
 You get a few miles out of town and notice some cars in the ditch.
 You think they must have been going too fast.
 You keep the speed down, but you are starting to have problems seeing the road.
 All of a sudden, you slide around on the road and start spinning in circles.
 You find yourself in the ditch very quickly.